ayushabhinav19/Spacex/README.md

 🚀 SpaceX Rockets Explorer

-An interactive web application that provides information about SpaceX rockets.
-Users can view different rockets on the main page and click on them to access a detailed page with more information.
+An interactive web application that fetches real-time SpaceX rocket details using an API.
+Users can browse rockets, view images, and click on them to access in-depth information.

 🌟 Features
-🛰️ Browse SpaceX Rockets – Displays various rockets with images and country details.
+🛰️ Real-Time SpaceX Data – Fetches live rocket details using the SpaceX API.

-🔍 Detailed Rocket Info – Clicking on a rocket opens a page with more information.
+🔍 Detailed Rocket Pages – Clicking a rocket card opens a page with specifications and more.

-🎨 Dark-Themed UI – Sleek and modern space-inspired design.
+🎨 Modern UI – Dark-themed, sleek, and interactive design.

-📡 API Integration – Fetches real-time SpaceX data.
+📡 Dynamic API Integration – Automatically updates data without manual input.

 🛠️ Tech Stack
 Frontend: React, JavaScript, HTML, CSS

 Styling:  CSS

 Data Fetching: Axios

+Open the website to browse SpaceX rockets.

-Click on any rocket card to open a detailed page about it.
+Click on a rocket card to view full specifications (thrust, height, cost, success rate, etc.).

-Navigate to name list to explore other rockets.
+Navigate back to explore other rockets.

 🤝 Contributing